 Christenson grew up listening to Michael Jackson and playing drums in a Led Zeppelin cover band.
 In college he produced a classic rock radio show and played piano in a salsa orchestra.
 In New York, he sung with big bands and avant-garde free jazz ensembles, while spending his afternoons walking through Central Park listening to Sufjan Stevens and Bon Iver.

 "Charlie is an adventurer, already well into the journey of finding his own original voice in the surreal and somewhat stilted world of jazz.
 He is natural and creative and completely unaware that he is the real deal, which of course makes him all the more compelling.
-I believe in what he has to say so much already, even in the short time we've worked together - I can't wait to see all the places he'll go." – Peter Eldridge
+I believe in what he has to say so much - I can't wait to see all the places he'll go." – Peter Eldridge

 "Charlie has a beautiful instrument and a beautiful mind.
 A gifted young composer, arranger and vocalist whose love and talent for jazz is a godsend for anyone worried about the future of this music.
 One to watch..." – Kate McGarry